Imperial army (Redirected from Imperial armies)

 The experienced and capable troops in a starting military unit provide an advantage out of proportion to their numbers, adding the equivalent of 100 soldiers to the strength of the army they support.

-At present there are 26 Imperial armies.
-The information was last updated following the Summer Solstice 382YE.
+At present there are twenty-six Imperial armies.
+This information was last updated following the Autumn Equinox 383YE.